 Wind power proposed to supply Los Angeles area

-LOS ANGELES (AP) — Four companies are proposing an $8 billion project to supply the Los Angeles area with large amounts of electricity from a wind farm in Wyoming via an energy storage facility in Utah.
+LOS ANGELES (AP) — An $8 billion project to supply the Los Angeles area with large amounts of electricity from a wind farm in Wyoming via an energy storage facility in Utah was proposed Tuesday by four companies.

-The companies behind the idea are Pathfinder Renewable Wind Energy, Magnum Energy, Dresser-Rand and Duke-American Transmission.
-They plan to formally submit the proposal to the Southern California Public Power Authority by early next year.
+Pathfinder Renewable Wind Energy, Magnum Energy, Dresser-Rand and Duke-American Transmission Co. said they plan to formally submit the proposal to the Southern California Public Power Authority by early 2015.

-The group says the project would require building a 2,100-megawatt wind farm 40 miles north of Cheyenne, Wyoming, and the energy storage site 130 miles southwest of Salt Lake City.
+The group said the project would require building a $4 billion, 2,100-megawatt wind farm at Chugwater, Wyoming, 40 miles north of Cheyenne, and a $1.5 billion energy storage site near Delta, Utah, 130 miles southwest of Salt Lake City.